tturdumamatovv/Boomerang/README.md

 > touch .env

-5. Here we can start our docker to run project
+5. Here we can start our docker to run project, also after first start there will created postgres directory and we must again start our project with docker
+> docker compose up -d --build or
-> docker compose up -d --build
+> sudo docker compose up -d --build

 6. Here we can check our endpoints: